droidian/feedbackd/README.md

 Events are then mapped to a specific type of feedback (sound, led, vibra) via a device specific theme (since devices have different capabilities).

-There's currently only a single hardcoded theme named `default`.
+There's currently only a single hard coded theme named `default`.
 The currently available feedback types are:

 - Sound (an audible sound from the sound naming spec)